The Importance of Weather Forecast and Wind Direction [Full Guide]

 For example, feeling a gust of wind could be a sign of a thunderstorm approaching or another atmospheric turbulence.

 Obviously, wind direction and wind speed are crucial for monitoring and forecasting weather patterns and global climate as well.
-That’s why it’s important to talk about the weather forecast and wind direction
+That’s why it’s important to talk about the weather forecast and wind direction.

 These days, people use different devices to measure the wind direction and the wind speed as well.
 Here are a few basic instruments:

-• Windsock.
-This device comes with a simple design.
-It is used to measure wind direction and also provides a rough idea of its intensity.
-Windsocks include a tubular piece of fabric or a thin and flexible fabric attached to the pole.
-Either the pole or the harness that’s attached to the windsock can rotate when wind direction changes, hence, the direction of the windsock indicates the wind direction.
+Either the pole or the harness that’s attached to the windsock can rotate when the wind direction changes; hence, the direction of the windsock indicates the wind direction.

-• Weathervane (also referred to as wind vane).
-This instrument works quite similarly to a windsock.
-It works by spinning and pointing toward the source of the wind the symbols of N (North), S (South), W (West), and E (East).
-Weather vanes are mounted on the highest spot of a structure like a building, for example, without obstructions that could block wind flow.
-The first recorded weather vane was invented as early as the first century BC by Greek astronomer Andronicus.
+Weather vanes are mounted on the highest spot of a structure, such as a building, without obstructions that could block wind flow.
+The first recorded weather vane was invented by Greek astronomer Andronicus as early as the first century BC.

 Conclusion